binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 In the message stream from `subscribe` there is a field called `subscription`, this is the `Stream ID`. with this ID you can identify the message stream in your logic and stop the stream with `Forget` and `Forget All` API calls.

-Usually data provided by this type of calls will be considered as data source for other API calls or features.
+The data provided by API calls with the `subscribe` functionality can be used as a data source for other API calls and features.

 ### Send